kryzar/thesis/README.md

 make -j64 V=0  # Parallelize on 64 processors, with reduced verbosity
 ```

-Once this has finished, run
+Once this has finished, run:

 ```bash
 ./sage